NxPKG/khulnasoft-docs/content/firewall/api/cf-firewall-rules/post.md

 {{<Aside type="note">}}

 To create a firewall rule you need a [filter](/firewall/api/cf-filters/what-is-a-filter/) identifier (`id`).
-If you have not created a filter yet, refer to the [Cloudflare Filters API documentation](/firewall/api/cf-filters/).
+If you have not created a filter yet, refer to the [Khulnasoft Filters API documentation](/firewall/api/cf-filters/).

 {{</Aside>}}